xone4/NexusAI-Cognitive-Lab/README.md

 -   **Affective Core**: The AI possesses a dynamic emotional state that influences its memory, planning, and responses, moving beyond pure logic to a more nuanced, emotionally-aware cognition.
 -   **Living Memory (MEMORIA)**: The AI's memory is not a static database.
 It can recall memories based on emotional context and keywords, creating a rich and believable internal history that it learns from.
 -   **Co-Cognitive Authoring**: The cognitive process is segmented into **PLAN -> REVIEW -> EXECUTE**.
 The AI formulates a plan, then **pauses**, allowing the user to review, edit, reorder, and actively participate in shaping the "thought path" before execution.
--   **Dynamic Self-Governance**: The AI doesn't just follow plans; it can **modify its own environment** as it thinks.
-As part of its plan, it can decide to **forge a new mental tool** or **spawn a cognitive replica** to distribute workload, demonstrating true architectural plasticity.
+-   **Architectural Plasticity**: The AI doesn't just follow plans; it can **modify its own environment** as it thinks.
+As part of its plan, it can decide to **forge a new mental tool** or **spawn a cognitive replica** to distribute workload, demonstrating true self-governance.
+-   **Adaptive Replanning**: The AI can self-assess its plan's viability during execution.
+Using the `replan` tool, it can halt a failing or suboptimal strategy and formulate a new, more effective plan on the fly.

 ## Key Features